jitendrakyadav/pgmsolutions/readme.txt

 /*** Change owner from one to another ***/ sudo chown -R jitendray:www-data /var/www/html/jitendray    /* chown username:groupname directory */

+/*** Create a new group in Linux ***/ groupadd <group-name>	/* For manual: "man groupadd", For help: "groupadd --help" */ groupadd mygroup sudo groupadd mygroup
+/* Verify whether group "mygroup" created or not */ cat /etc/group		/* This is the file where all groups are recorded; check here, newly created group is present or not */

+/*** Delete group in Linux ***/
+groupdel <group-name>	/* For manual: "man groupdel", For help: "groupdel --help" */ groupdel mygroup sudo groupdel mygroup

 /* ---------------------------------------------------------------------------------------------------------------------- */
 /*** Create an user in mysql ***/